 Meanwhile Bob has finished entering the first record and adds another.
 This is employee number 10.

-As they are adding new records, Bob and Rudy cannot see the records added by each other (or anyone else).
+As they are adding new records, Bob and Rudy will not see the records added by each other (or anyone else).
 If they want to see all of the new records, they can simply choose Synchronize Data from the File menu, and the records entered by other users will appear.

 If you want Panorama to automatically synchronize each time a new record is added, simply set up a